blacktm/jekyll-template/README.md

 - Basic responsive design, mobile menus
 - Easy to configure with YAML site config and front matter
 - An "edit page" link to GitHub to encourage OSS love
-- Optional contents list for navagating long pages
+- Optional contents list for navigating long pages
 - Gets out of the way to easily customize style and structure
 - Uses [Normalize.css](http://necolas.github.io/normalize.css/) for CSS resets
 - Uses [Colors](http://clrs.cc) for colors